Vishaka2502/CSC591_ASE_Assign_1/HW4/docs/report.md

 All of our clustering results had a consistent outlier: the Google Pixel 7 Pro.
 We took this to mean that the Pixel 7 Pro stood out among all the other well-known smartphones now available.
 This result is consistent with the current trend, as the Reader's Choice Phone of the Year 2022 title went to the Google Pixel 7 Pro.
 We have observed the presence of smartphones from the same brands in the same cluster.
 This demonstrates the difference in the underlining technologies each brand uses.

-From the first interview, clustering on cols provided us with synonyms, for example, Affordable:Expensive is synonymous with LowResolution:HighResolution which is reasonable as Higher the resolution, more is the market price of the Phone.
-LowRAM:HighRAM and LowBatteryLife:HighBatteryLife are also synonymous as Lower RAM will result in higher processing time, eating up more battery life.

 Apart from this, we didn't really understand the majority of our clusters.
 This might be the case since different user types have varied perspectives on each smartphone, which leads us to believe that Repertory grids might just be effective at removing bias.